SuperIRis/personal-website-update-2022/README.md

 Run the site in dev mode with gulp serve (live reload, JS and SASS transpiling) Build the site for prod with gulp build (copy static files to dist / babelify, concat, and uglify JS / transpile, concat, and minify CSS)

+NOTES as of 19/11

+- Fixed bugs from bugbash
+- Added language buttons to menu
+  Next:
+  - Make language buttons work
+  - Duplicate html to generate english ones
+  - Translate

 NOTES as of 18/11

 - Bug bash